-Infants on lap (under 2 years old) or children (over 2 years old) occupying a seat are entitled to the regular baggage allowance set out above in RULE 60 - BAGGAGE (A)(1)(d).
+Infants on lap (under 2 years old) or children (over 2 years old) occupying a seat are entitled to the regular baggage allowance set out above.
 In addition:

 - i.
-One stroller may be checked in at check-in or at the gate during boarding, free of charge; and - ii.
+One stroller may be checked in at check-in or the gate during boarding, free of charge; and - ii.
 A car seat may be checked, free of charge. - iii.
-A playpen may be substituted for either a car seat or stroller. - i) Rerouting - i.
+A playpen may be substituted for either a car seat or stroller.

+i) Rerouting

+- i.
 In the case of voluntary rerouting which permits a higher regular baggage allowance, the higher allowance applies only to the remainder of the journey from the point of rerouting.
 No refund is made for the portion of the journey already performed. - ii.
 In the case of voluntary rerouting which makes the passenger liable for additional charges because of a lower regular allowance, such additional charges will apply only from the point of rerouting. - iii.
 In the case of involuntary rerouting, the passenger shall be entitled to the regular baggage allowance applicable for the class of service originally paid for.
-This provision applies even if the passenger is rerouted from Signature Class/Business Class/Premium Economy/Premium Rouge to Economy Class and is entitled to a fare refund. - j) Embargo
+This provision applies even if the passenger is rerouted from Signature Class/Business Class/Premium Economy or Premium Rouge to Economy Class and is entitled to fare refund.

+j) Embargo